 Note: With 2020 Covid restrictions, please check with institutions first and see if they’re open or offering alternative programming.

 Surprisingly, tons of museums are open on July 4 — In NYC alone, you can visit the Intrepid Air, Sea & Space Museum, the National Museum of the American Indian, The New York Historical Society, and the Museum of the City of New York, which is currently exhibiting Beyond Suffrage: A Century of Women in Politics in New York.
 Pretty cool for an alternative July 4th activity, right?

 And of course there’s always the American artists in city art museums — like MoMA’s impressive collection, which includes Jasper Johns’s 1954-55 Flag, shown photographed at top.

 If you live near one of our National Parks or History Sites (and you may be surprised how close one is!), go visit and give it some support.
 Take a hike.
 View a waterfall.
 See a historic monument in person.
 And just have some fresh air, offline fun together.

 10. Cheer on the vets in your local parade

 If your town or community hosts an annual parade, sure it’s fun to wave to the local Scout troops or your kids’ friends in the marching band.
-But one of the best parts of parades for a lot of us, is getting to cheer for the vets who served our country so honorably.
+But one of the best parts of parades for a lot of us, is getting to cheer (from safe social distances, wearing masks!) for the veterans who served our country so honorably.
 It’s especially poignant when WWII vets pass by — and a great reminder that there’s a lot here worth fighting for.